-Second, we tested the processing speed hypothesis, according to which individual differences in seeking perceptual novelty reflect differences in information processing abilities (Colombo et a., 1991).
+Second, we tested the processing speed hypothesis, according to which individual differences in seeking novel stimulation reflect differences in information processing abilities (Colombo et al., 1991).
 Under this hypothesis, we predicted that higher visual seeking would associate with more rapid information processing, as indexed by a stronger decrease in frontal theta amplitude with repetition of the video in our task.
 Our results did not support this hypothesis either.
 Infants' modulation of EEG frontal theta to the video was not related to parent-reported visual seeking profiles.
-Information processing progress was proposed as a potential driver of attention and sensory seeking (Gottlieb et al., 2013), however our findings suggest that infants speed of processing information is insufficient to account for individual differences in visual sensory seeking profiles.
+Information